sisath/InventoryManagementSystem/README.md

     }
 ```
 ### Integration Tests
-Explain what these tests test, why and how to run them

 Here's an example of a Mockito test for the testAddProducts() and testRemoveProducts, which were an extension task for the Inventory Mangement System project.
+Here, we are testing whether the functions are doing what they are expecting to be doing.

 ```
  @Test